larryknaebelobsidian/kingdom/Proposition 13. Some things pertaining to the kingdom intentionally revealed somewhat obscurely..md

 tags:
   - toc
 ---
+# Proposition 13.
+Some things pertaining to the kingdom intentionally revealed somewhat obscurely.
 ### God avoids premature disclosure as a protection

 > . . .
 God makes long and secret preparations for important events; . . .